JaCoby Stevens is a leader both on and off the field for the Tigers

 “I really don’t have a choice because of the color of my skin, but I have so many great people in my family who fought for civil rights,” Stevens said.
 “I need to take on that burden; I think we really needed this.”

 The team’s protest was part of a larger movement of athlete protests following the Aug.
-23 police shooting of Jacob Blake, a 29-year-old black man, in Kenosha, WI.
+23 police shooting of Jacob Blake, a 29-year-old black man, in Kenosha, Wisconsin.

 In times like this, players must practice safety, even after they leave the football facilities.
 Stevens stressed the importance of this responsibility and commended the team for their efforts recently after an outbreak within the team earlier this summer.